gadenbuie/countdown/quarto/README.md

-# quarto-countdown: Countdown Timers for Quarto HTML Documents and RevealJS slides
+# quarto-countdown: Countdown Timers for Quarto RevealJS slides

-The `countdown` extension for Quarto allows you to incorporate countdown like timers on Quarto HTML Documents and RevealJS slides.
+The `quarto-countdown` extension for [Quarto](https://quarto.org) allows you to incorporate countdown timers on [Quarto RevealJS slides](https://quarto.org/docs/presentations/revealjs/).

-This extension doesn't require the installation of R or the {countdown} R Package.
+This extension doesn't require the installation of _R_ or the `{countdown}` _R_ Package.

 ## Installation